72% of companies found out that if you have less than 50 leads in your pipeline, it is difficult for you to be able to reach your revenue goals.

-1. Follow Up with The Customers
+1. Follow Up with Your Customers

-As customers today are flooded with more choices than ever before, it may take more than just a couple of follow-up calls to get their attention and close the deal.
+Following up can be tough, especially when customers today are flooded with more choices than ever before, it may take more than just a couple of follow-up calls to get their attention and close the deal.

 That’s why one of the foremost tasks of an efficient sales rep is to keep following up with leads in order to convert.

 As crucial as it is to focus on high-value leads, it is equally important to remove the dead leads.